US factory output ticked up just 0.1 percent in March

 Manufacturing has been a stable source of growth for the U.S. economy in recent months, although the pace of its gains have shown signs of slowing amid questions about whether President Donald Trump’s tariffs against China and other countries could lead to a trade war.

+U.S. manufacturers say they expanded at a slower pace in March, with many factories saying they’re having a tough time getting supplies in order to meet demand from customers, according to the Institute for Supply Management, a trade group of purchasing managers.

-The Institute for Supply Management, a trade group of purchasing managers, said its manufacturing index slipped to 59.3 in March.
+ISM said its manufacturing index slipped to 59.3 in March.
 That’s down from February’s reading of 60.8, which had been the highest since 2004.
 Any score above 50 signals growth.

 Factories are also hiring.
-Manufacturers added 232,000 jobs in the past 12 months, the Labor Department said.
+Manufacturers added 22,000 jobs in March and 232,000 jobs in the past 12 months, the Labor Department said.